tnishant082-dev/apex-group-command-center/README.md

 ## Data Scope & Assumptions

-- **Sources:** Analysis is built on seven named public datasets (UCI / Kaggle / Mendeley), landed under `data/landing/` with citations in `DATA_SOURCES.csv`.
+- **Sources (real public datasets):** Analysis is built on seven named public datasets (UCI / Kaggle / Mendeley), landed under `data/landing/` with citations in `DATA_SOURCES.csv`.
+Lineage: `data/landing/` → `data/cleaned/` → `data/marts/`.
-- **Operating Model:** Apex Bank, Apex Mart, Apex Care, and Apex Logistics are structured as a unified multi-business reporting environment for cross-functional executive analytics.
+- **Operating Model:** Apex Bank, Apex Mart, Apex Care, and Apex Logistics are structured as a unified multi-business reporting environment for cross-functional executive analytics (portfolio narrative across four domains).
 - **Reporting grain:** Group ₹ Cr figures are FX-rolled for a unified portfolio view.
-Source calendars do not fully align; the rollup is an analytical construct, not a statutory consolidated P&L.
+Source calendars do not fully align; the last overlapping source quarter on the DataCo calendar is **2018Q1** (reported as portfolio “last Q”).
+The rollup is an analytical construct, not a statutory consolidated P&L.
-- **Documented proxies:** Telco churn stands in for bank retention signals; formulary “Down” status for expiry risk; cancel / C-invoices for cart-funnel leakage; cost residuals for claims review flags; DataCo on-time proxy (`Late_delivery_risk = 0`) for OTIF.
+- **Documented proxies:** Telco churn stands in for bank retention signals; formulary “Down” status for expiry risk; cancel / C-invoices for cart-funnel leakage; claims flags = high OLS residual vs age / bmi / smoker / children (95th-percentile residual tail — not investigated fraud); DataCo on-time proxy (`Late_delivery_risk = 0`) for OTIF.
-- **Sampling:** ULB fraud and DataCo extracts are stratified or sampled for repository size.
-Rates on the extract (e.g. fraud %) should be interpreted with the sampling design—not as the full-file base rate.
+- **Sampling:** ULB fraud, DataCo, and Online Retail II extracts are stratified or sampled for repository size.
+Fraud % on the extract ≠ full ULB base rate (~0.17%). **Dashboard RFM Champions (1,028) used a fuller Online Retail II extract than the GitHub landing sample**; published `data/marts/mart_retail_rfm.csv` holds that headcount; sample rebuild writes `mart_retail_rfm_from_sample.csv`.
+- **Cart sessions:** Funnel counts in `mart_cart_funnel` are calibrated sessions (viewed→paid = 10,500 / 30,000 = **35.0%**), not raw web hits.
+Checkout→paid (10,500 / 11,776 ≈ **89.16%**) is a stage rate, not the primary conversion KPI.
 - **KPI lineage:** Metrics are computed from `data/landing/` → cleaned tables → `data/marts/`, reconciled in SQL and the Excel dictionary / cleaning log / KPI recon workbook.
+Claims anomaly % is rebuilt via `scripts/build_marts.py` from residual flags.
 - **Governance Note:** All insights, KPIs, and recommendations are traceable to documented source datasets, transformation logic, and analytical assumptions included in this repository.

 ---